sergey-vun/microsoft-graph-docs/concepts/data-connect-faq.md

 ## How can I approve PAM requests via Microsoft 365 admin portal?

-The data connect documentation shows you how to use PowerShell and the PAM UX to approve PAM requests.
+The Data Connect documentation shows you how to use PowerShell and the PAM UX to approve PAM requests.
 To approve using the PAM UX, visit the PAM interface in the [Microsoft 365 admin portal](https://admin.microsoft.com/Adminportal/Home?source=applauncher#/Settings/PrivilegedAccess).
 The portal provides an easy and user-friendly way to view and approve/deny/revoke PAM requests.
 You can find a link to it in the Microsoft Graph Data Connect add-in under **Settings** > **Services & Add-ins** > **Microsoft Graph Data Connect**.

 ## Can I have a second user to approve PAM requests?